om1chael/Week-9-Gatling/README.md

  - align the customers expectations with the

-### 6-12 weeks to do a test depeing on the level of teh system that need to be tested
+### 6-12 weeks to do a test depeing on the level of the system that need to be tested

 ## Tools:
-Gattling (open source load testing software)
+- Gattling - open source testing software
 ## Types of tests:
-load, spike , stress  and soak
+ - load
+ - spike
+ - stress
+ - soak

 ## Itterative approach
 ### Preformance tesing in 3 steps:
     - identify cases
-    - alighn test cases with functinality
+    - align test cases with functinality

 ![image](https://www.webairy.com/wp-content/uploads/2019/07/hvsv.jpg)